Boorgeon/Infobip_sms_api/README.md

 This library for working with InfoBip SMS API.
 The Library is developing from Serge NTONG (sergentong@gmail.com).

-We have been tested with InfoBip version 3.
+We have been tested with InfoBip API version 3.

 ##Documentation